maxime-michel/guitar-tuner/README.md

 [You can see the old (by now broken) app here](https://guitar-tuner.appspot.com/), [and the new one here](https://accordeur.accordersaguitare.com/).

-Future development should bring the service worker back, as well as allow multi-language.
+Future development should bring the service worker back.

 ## License